tomcatmanager/tomcatmanager/docs/interactive/settings.rst

 Press ``Control-C`` to exit the demo.

-To disable the live progress display:
+To disable the animated progress display:

 .. code-block:: text

-  tomcat-manager> set status_spinner = ""
+  tomcat-manager> set status_animation = ""

 status_suffix